 House B would have its rear elevation parallel with the rear elevation of no. 15 and be set some 10m further back.
 However, house B would be on much lower ground, by some 2.5m, such that from the ground level of the curtilage of no. 15 house B would have a relative height of some 4m to the eaves of a roof sloping up and away from the side boundary.
 5.5m of depth of built form 6.5m in height would be 2m from the side boundary but the remainder of the form of house B would be lower or set further away from the side boundary.
-The application drawings show, on drawing no. 250-PL-06, that only a single storey element of house B would just clip a line drawn at 45 degrees from the face of the nearest window.
-The window would be at a higher level than the eaves running down the side of the single storey element of house B.
+The application drawings show, on drawing no. 250-PL-06, that only a single storey element of house B would be at a higher level than the eaves from the side of the single storey element of house B.